 One of the first to arrive from German shores was Firmino in the 2015/16 season, just three months before Klopp's appointment as Liverpool manager.
 The Brazil forward scored 38 goals in 140 Bundesliga matches for Hoffenheim - a record which augured well for future success in the Premier League.
 Emre Can had made the move a season earlier, joining from Bayer Leverkusen in the summer of 2014, having also spent time with Bayern.

 In the following summer of 2017, an increasing number of players made the move in what was Klopp’s first full summer transfer window in charge.
-The arrivals of centre-back Matip from Schalke - who has been present in the Klopp defence to this day - as well as Loris Karius (Mainz) and defender Ragnar Klavan (FC Augsburg) – both of whom are no longer in England – continued Liverpool's Bundesliga trend.
+The arrivals of centre-back Matip from Schalke - who has been present in the Klopp defence to this day - as well as Karius (Mainz) and defender Ragnar Klavan (Augsburg) - the latter of whom is now in Italy with Cagliari - continued Liverpool's Bundesliga trend.

 Watch: Kloppo - Made in the Bundesliga!